daanishraj/personio-fe-challenge/README.md

 ## About the App
-This is a simple app created to help Maria, a recruiter at Personio.
+This is a simple app created to help Maria, a recruiter.
 The app allows the user to access a table of job applicants and sort them by different criteria

 ## How To Bootstrap the App